evildmp/vurt/articles/twelve-rules.rst

 We can see some of the bigger picture ourselves: this candidate thinks in terms of practices as well as tools.
 They have the confidence to own some opinions about them.
 They take a critical stance, and are confident enough to say why they think common opinion is mistaken.
 And we can see all of that *even before the candidate has said anything specific at all*.

 By the time the candidate has finished their discussion of DevOps practices, the interviewer will clearly understand that the candidate is also familiar with many aspects of DevOps that they haven't even mentioned.

 It doesn't very much matter what exactly the candidate decides to discuss.
 Just being able to discuss *some aspect* in depth and concrete detail makes it obvious that their grasp of it is much bigger.

+.. _interviewing-rules-perspectives:

 6: Use perspectives
 =====================================

 Deliberately placing limits on what you discuss is always effective.
 Another way to do this is to pay attention to the *scope* of your own approach - **choose and use perspectives consciously and deliberately.**

 Suppose you're invited to say what you think is significant about open-source software.
 Topics like this are risky, because they are so open-ended - one could write a book on the subject.
 They can lead you to respond in unfocused, unmemorable ways.
 You can avoid this risk by opting to consider the question *from some particular perspective*, closing down the open-endedness.

 In this case you could decide to answer from the perspective of *you as an individual*; of *the people around you*; of *your wider society*; of *the whole world*.